 Are Kevin Rudd's human rights troubles irretrievable?

-It may have started with the Australian version of Yes We Can with Kevin07, but not much seems to have survived the onslaught of the nasty monster of Parliamentary politics.
+It may have begun with the Australian version of Yes We Can with Kevin07, but not much seems to have survived the onslaught of the gollems and monsters of Parliamentary politics.

-In what could be called "Kevin's Swan Song web page", this page of readings for 2010 World Refugee Day brings you some media items that marked the state of affairs during one of the last weeks of Australia's Labor government led by Kevin Rudd PM.
+In what could be called "Kevin's Swan Song page", this page of readings for 2010 World Refugee Day offers some media items that marked the state of affairs during one of the last weeks of Australia's Labor government led by Prime Minister Kevin Rudd.
 By the end of Refugee Week Julia Gillard challenged the leadership and Kevin was gone.

 Click the links below to jump down to the articles and items on this page with the same title.